How To » Carry the gear

 Over the years, I have tried bulky, padded photo backpacks, shoulder bags, and even a custom-made messenger-style bag my wife and I designed.
 Nothing is perfect; it's all compromise.

 Photojournalists have long relied on rectangular-shaped, compartmentalized shoulder bags.
 While solving the problem of easy access, the danger of spinal damage becomes very real when carrying an array of f/2.8 zooms and professional bodies that can weigh over 30 pounds since the load is borne entirely by your shoulders and back.
-I just can't use these anymore!
+I only use one of these when I am packing light--one body and 2-3 lenses.

 When I need fast access to my cameras and lenses, I use a ThinkTank holster and waist belt system.
 A camera and favorite lens can be accessed within about 10 seconds from the holster.
 I'll store extra lenses and a flash in a waist bag.
 This way, the weight is split between your shoulder/back (the holster) and hips (waist pack).
 Ok, like I said earlier nothing is perfect.
 You do look a bit dorkier with a toolbelt and scads of pouches hanging off of you.
 But look at it this way, with the money you will save in chiropractic bills you can afford a nicer shirt and some new shoes.